 The batteries to be charged will be placed on a platform made of wood.
-Prior to placing the batteries on the wooden platform a cavity is hollowed out such that the sensor will fit inside the cavity and be flush with the battery.
+Prior to placing the batteries on the wooden platform a cavity is hollowed out such that the sensor will fit inside the cavity and be flush with the surface.
 Place the sensor inside the cavity facing the proper way (this is shown on the sensor).
-Next connect the sensor wiring to the telephone jack marked "Batt 1" on the side of the unit.
-Note: If there is only one temperature sensor, it gets plugged into "Batt 1".
-If there is a second temperature sensor, it should be plugged into to the phone jack labeled "Batt 2".
+Plug the sensor into the connector marked 'TEMP' on the front of the charger.
+If only one battery sensor is used, it MUST be plugged into the 'BATT 1' location.